vbejgrowicz/Redux-Utility-Functions/README.md

 .map
 ----
-Loops over elements and runs function on each and returns new array of returned values
+Loops over array and runs function on each element and returns new array

 ```
 reduxUtils.map(array, function(value, array))